adlnet/xAPI-Spec/xAPI-Data.md

 	<tr id="2.4.11.s2.table1.row7">
 		<td>fileUrl</td>
 		<td>IRL</td>
-		<td>An IRL at which the attachment data can be retrieved, or from which it used
+		<td>An IRL at which the Attachment data can be retrieved, or from which it used
 		to be retrievable. </td>
         <td>Optional</td>
 		<td></td>
 	</tr>
 </table>

-In the case of wanting to include an attachment(s) for a SubStatement, it is strongly recommended to include the attachment(s) in the Statement Attachment object and to include the payloads as normally done for a Statement.
+In the case of wanting to include an Attachment(s) for a SubStatement, it is strongly recommended to include the Attachment(s) in the Statement's Attachment object and to include the payloads as normally done for a Statement.

 <a name="retrieval"/>
 ### <a name="2.5">2.5</a> Retrieval of Statements

 ###### <a name="2.5.s1"></a>Description

 A collection of Statements can be retrieved by performing a query on the Statement Resource, see [Statement Resource](#stmtapi) for details.

 ###### <a name="2.5.s2"></a>Details

 The following table shows the data structure for the results of queries on the Statement Resource.
 <table>
 	<tr><th>Property</th><th>Type</th><th>Description</th><th>Required</th></tr>
-	<tr id="2.5.s2.table1.row1"><td>Statements</td><td>Array of Statements</td>
+	<tr id="2.5.s2.table1.row1"><td>statements</td><td>Array of Statements</td>
 		<td>List of Statements.
 If the list returned has been limited (due to pagination),
-			and there are more results, they will be located at the statements property within the container located at the IRL provided by the more property of this Statement result Object.
+			and there are more results, they will be located at the "statements" property within the container located at the IRL provided by the "more" property of this Statement result Object.

 			Where no matching Statements are found, this property will contain an empty array.